run-llama/llama_index/docs/end_to_end_tutorials/question_and_answer/unified_query.md

 LlamaIndex offers a variety of different [use cases](/end_to_end_tutorials/use_cases.md).

-For simple queries, we may want to use a single index data structure, such as a `VectorStoreIndex` for semantic search, or `ListIndex` for summarization.
+For simple queries, we may want to use a single index data structure, such as a `VectorStoreIndex` for semantic search, or `SummaryIndex` for summarization.

 For more complex queries, we may want to use a composable graph.